What is considered rude in Spain

 Helpful tip That does not apply to any formal appointment in Spain.

-Asking about someone’s work and salary straight away
+6. Asking about someone’s work and salary straight away

-Rude gestures in Spain
+7. Unknowingly use rude gestures in Spain

 All the rude gestures you use in your country are usually just as hostile in Spain.
-However, there is one more gesture that has a negative side.
+However, there is one more gesture that has a negative side:

-You might have used the Rock & roll gesture at rock concerts, extending your index finger and pinkie while the other fingers are curled up.
+You might have used the rock-and-roll gesture at rock concerts, extending your index finger and pinkie while the other fingers are curled up.
+However, in Spain, it means the sign of the horns (husband of a cheater), which is an insult.

-Slurping, burping
+8. Slurping, burping

 Although it might be seen as appreciation in some Asian countries, it never does that in Spain.
 It’s just rude.

-Generalizing on Spain
+9. Generalizing on Spain

 Don’t generalize about Spain because each region has its particularities, and it’s not traditional to dance flamenco or go to watch bullfights.
-Also, many Spanish are very sensitive about their regional customs and languages (there are other spoken languages in Spain, e.g., Catalan, Valencian, Basque, etc.)
+Also, many Spanish are very sensitive about their regional customs and languages (there are other spoken languages in Spain, e.g., Catalan, Valenciano, Basque, etc.)

-What are do’s and don’ts in Spain?
+What are Do’s and Don’ts in Spain?

 These are odd and sometimes rude things that can avoid doing in Spain.
 Let’s begin with the food and dining etiquette because a lot of life in Spain revolves around it.

-Do not eat early
+Don’t eat early

 Don’t go for lunch before 1 p.m. and for dinner before 8 p.m.
 Even if you arrive at the restaurant at 8 p.m., it could be a bit early.
 The Spanish eat late, so be aware of that when planning your meals in Spain.

-Do not eat a light lunch
+Don’t eat a light lunch

 When you’re going to lunch — eat up!
 As I mentioned before, the Spanish eat late, and they don’t want to go to bed with a full stomach.
 They usually have lighter food for dinner, like tapas, salads, and seafood dishes.
 Consequently, lunch is going to be the heaviest meal of the day in Spain, and that’s where you’re going to find things like paella, pasta, and other heavier foods that we normally associate with dinner.

-Do not eat paella for dinner
+Don’t eat paella for dinner

 Spanish people eat dinner pretty late, usually at 8:30 p.m., and paella is considered too heavy to eat that before the night.
 If you find a place that serves paella for dinner, it’s probably geared towards tourists, and it’s not going to be a good paella.

-Do not eat paella with the fork
+Don’t eat paella with the fork

 You should always eat paella with a spoon, but it is okay if you’re using a fork.
 It will never be rude to the Spanish, and most of them just don’t care much about travelers not knowing the traditions.

-Do not expect an American-style breakfast
+Don’t expect an American-style breakfast

 Spanish people do not eat what many of us consider breakfast food, and it will be a toast with olive oil and crushed tomatoes or a toast with butter and marmalade in the morning.
 And some coffee.
 So don’t expect to find a breakfast spot where you can eat up with bacon and eggs, pancakes, etc. If you do find it, you’re lucky then.

-Do not expect fast service in Spanish restaurants
+Don’t expect quick service in Spanish restaurants

-Do not think you have to tip in Spain
+Don’t think you have to tip in Spain

 The most popular traveler’s question—is it rude not to tip in Spain?
 No, it’s not rude.